release-it/release-it/README.md

 The "Releases" tab on GitHub projects links to a page to store the changelog.
 To add [GitHub releases](https://help.github.com/articles/creating-releases/) in your release-it flow:

 - Configure `github.release: true`.
-- Obtain a [GitHub access token](https://github.com/settings/tokens) (release-it only needs "repo" access; no "admin" or other scopes).
+- Obtain a [personal access token](https://github.com/settings/tokens) (release-it only needs "repo" access; no "admin" or other scopes).
 - Make sure the token is available as an environment variable.
 Example:

 ```bash